podcastcrawler/podcastcrawler/README.md

 Podcast Crawler it is a library that enables the search for podcasts to get details and mp3 files through Itunes API.

-##Highlights
+## Highlights

 * Simple API
 * Fully documented
 * Fully unit tested
-* Search for term or Collection ID
+* Search for podcasts by Term
-* Get details from podcast
+* Get details and mp3 files through from Collection ID
-* Get list with all episodes

-##System Requirements
+## System Requirements

 You need **PHP >= 5.4.0** to use `podcastcrawler/podcastcrawler`, but the latest stable version of PHP is recommended.